Shahjahanabad: Demographics

-After the construction of the city, many people from Rajasthan, Awadh, Haryana, Punjab, Western Uttar Pradesh, Uttarakhand, Himachal Pradesh, Jammu and Kashmir arrived for job opportunities and better living standards.
-The population of Old Delhi remains a mix of many different ethnic groups from the Indian subcontinent.
-While most areas are Muslim-dominated, Hindi is the most spoken language.
+The population of Old Delhi remains a mix of many different ethnic groups.
+While the region is Muslim-dominated, Hindi–Urdu (Hindustani) is the most spoken language.

 Walls and gates

 It is approximately shaped like a quarter cìrcle, with the Red Fort as the focal point.
 The old city was surrounded by a wall enclosing about 1500 acre, with 14 gates: